xeolabs/xeometry-guide/README.md

 ---
+description: >-
-description: Welcome to the xeometry glTF model viewing API for WebGL
+  xeometry is an open source JavaScript API for interactively viewing glTF models on WebGL
 ---

 # xeometry